Affordable housing units planned for Ocean City

 Once completed, the properties will be rented to qualified tenants, McCrosson said.

-Under the fair share housing agreement, the city purchases properties at market value and then offers them as affordable, McCrosson explained.
-The city is committed to creating three market-to-affordable units, and has had one transaction so far, McCrosson said.
+Under the Fair Share Housing Center agreement, the city purchases properties at market value and then offers them as affordable, McCrosson said.
+The city is committed to creating three market-to-affordable units and has had one transaction so far, McCrosson said.

 Under the contract, Triad will select buyers who qualify under the affordable housing rules and assist them in obtaining financing.